DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I really enjoyed this album&#x27;s lead single &quot;Cuntissimo&quot;, and have some love for &quot;I am not a Robot&quot; (one of Marina&#x27;s older tracks), but this album felt a bit hollow to me.
-A few good songs here and there but no reason to return to it. &lt;em&gt;Princess of Power&#x27;s&lt;/em&gt; aesthetic relies moreso on a rennaisance motif versus building a consistent theme through more clever means.
+A few good songs here and there but no reason to return to it. *Princess of Power&#x27;s* aesthetic relies moreso on a rennaisance motif versus building a consistent theme through more clever means.
 Not uninteresting, but  not very praiseworthy either as a complete package. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=Id_0DsBctYg&amp;list=RDId_0DsBctYg&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>